 It’s a great feeling for a family to receive that balikbayan box sent by a relative abroad.
-The same feeling resonates on senders who feel sense of fulfillment of bringing joy to families back home.
+The same feeling resonates with senders who feel a sense of fulfillment in bringing joy to families back home.

 However, not all items are allowed inside the box; some are dangerous or in violation of customs laws.
 Therefore balikbayan box senders should not include them.

 The following items are prohibited inside every balikbayan box sent by Filipinos overseas to consignees/recipients in the Philippines.

 Items Banned Inside Balikbayan Boxes

 - Dismantled Auto Parts (also known as “chop-chop” parts)

 - Dog and cat fur

 - Firearms, explosives & guns, including parts of

 - Textiles (roll)